bihealth/sodar-server/docs_manual/source/ui_project_update.rst

 IGV session genome
     Genome used in generating IGV session files for the project.
 The name needs to be in a format accepted by IGV.
 Affects cancer and germline projects.
-BAM and CRAM files to omit from IGV sessions
+BAM and CRAM paths to omit from IGV sessions
-    Comma separated list of BAM and CRAM file suffixes to omit from IGV sessions.
+    Comma-separated list of iRODS path glob patterns for omitting BAM and CRAM files from IGV sessions and study shortcuts.
 Overrides site-wide setting, affects cancer and germline projects.
+You can input paths to subcollections under project sample data as well as file names.
+Using wildcards like ``*`` and ``?`` is permitted.
+Providing full iRODS paths is not necessary: each pattern is assumed to start with a ``*`` wildcard.
+An empty setting means no files or collections are excluded.
+You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
-VCF files to omit from IGV sessions
+VCF paths to omit from IGV sessions
-    Comma separated list of VCF file suffixes to omit from IGV sessions.
+    Comma-separated list of iRODS path glob patterns for omitting VCF files from IGV sessions and study shortcuts.
 Overrides site-wide setting, affects cancer and germline projects.
+Behaves similarly to the related BAM/CRAM setting.
+You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
 IP Restrict
     Restrict project access to specific IP addresses if this is set.
 IP Allow List